-- (a) Transition planning shall begin at admission and include the requirements in Section 59010(d)(10). - (b) To obtain the Department's initial approval for additional day(s) beyond 18 months in a Community Crisis Home licensed as an adult residential facility and 12 months for a Community Crisis Home licensed as a group home, pursuant to Section 59022(b)(3)(D), the regional center executive director or their designee must submit a written request to the Department at least five (5) days prior to the expiration of the current approval.
-The written request must include the following information: - (1) Consumer initials, Unique Client Identifier number, Community Crisis Home facility name, and the date of admission into the Community Crisis Home; - (2) The initial Functional Behavior Assessment and Individual Behavior Supports Plan including the transition plan; - (3) The current Individual Behavior Supports Plan including the transition plan; - (4) Historical and current graphed data of consumer's target behavior(s) since entering the Community Crisis Home; and - (5) Explanation of why residing in the Community Crisis Home for additional day(s) is necessary to protect the consumer's health or safety. - (c) The Department's approval for additional day(s) will be granted for periods of no more than 30 days at a time. - (d) Following the Department's initial approval, each additional written request for additional days shall be submitted to the Department no later than five (5) days prior to the expiration of the current approval at EBSHCCHMonitoring@dds.ca.gov.
-The written request must include the following information: - (1) Historical and current graphed data of consumer's target behavior(s) updated to include targeted behavior(s) observed and a summary of progress since the last written request;
+(a) Transition planning shall begin at time of the consumer's admission to the Community Crisis Home and shall include the requirements in Section 59010(d)(10).

+(b) To obtain the Department's initial approval for a consumer to stay in a Community Crisis Home for additional day(s) beyond 18 months in a Community Crisis Home licensed as an adult residential facility and 12 months for a Community Crisis Home licensed as a group home, pursuant to Section 59022(b)(3)(D), the regional center executive director or their designee must submit a written request to the Department at least five (5) days prior to the expiration of the consumer's staycurrent approval.
+The written requests shall be sent to CCHExtensions@dds.ca.gov and must include the following information:

+(1) Consumer initials, Unique Client Identifier number, Community Crisis Home facility name, and the date of admission into the Community Crisis Home;

+(2) The initial Functional Behavior Assessment and Individual Behavior Supports Plan, including the transition plan;

+(3) The current Individual Behavior Supports Plan, including the transition plan;

+(4) Historical and current graphed data of the consumer's target behavior(s) since entering the Community Crisis Home; and

+(5) Explanation of why residing in the Community Crisis Home for additional day(s) is necessary to protect the consumer's health or safety.

+(c) The Department's approval for additional day(s) will be granted based on an evaluation of the information specified in Subsection (b)(1)-(5), for periods of no more than 30 days at a time.

+(d) Following the Department's initial approval, each additional written request for additional days shall be submitted to the Department at CCHExtensions@dds.ca.gov no later than five (5) days prior to the expiration of the current approval-atEBSHCCHMonitoring@dds.ca.gov.
+The written request must include the following information: The written request must include the following information:

+(1) Historical and current graphed data of the consumer's target behavior(s) that has been updated to include targeted behavior(s) observed and a summary of the consumer's progress since the submittal of the last written request;

-- (2) An updated Individual Behavior Supports Plan and the transition plan with an explanation of barriers that have prevented stabilization and/or transition out of the Community Crisis Home; and - (3) An explanation of why residing in the Community Crisis Home for additional day(s) is necessary to protect the consumer's health or safety. - (e) At the time of discharge, the administrator shall provide a written summary of the consumer's current developmental, behavioral, socialization, health, and nutritional status, a current Functional Behavior Assessment, and an Individual Behavior Supports Plan, to the next placement.
+(2) An updated Individual Behavior Supports Plan and thetransition plan that includes with an explanation of barriers that have prevented stabilization and/or transition out of the Community Crisis Home; and

+(3) An explanation of why residing in the Community Crisis Home for additional day(s) is necessary to protect the consumer's health or safety.

+(e) At the time of discharge, the administrator shall provide the following items to the consumer's next placement: a written summary of the consumer's current developmental, behavioral, socialization, health, and nutritional status; a current Functional Behavior Assessment; and an Individual Behavior Supports Plan, to the next placement.